 The TNC 640 features a number of measuring cycles for checking the geometry of the machined workpieces.
 This requires the insertion of a touch probe from HEIDENHAIN (see page 47) instead of the tool in the spindle.
-This enables you to
+This enables you to do the following:

-- recognize a workpiece and call the appropriate part program,

-- check whether all machining operations were conducted correctly,

-- determine infeeds for finishing,

-- detect and compensate tool wear,

-- check the workpiece geometry and sort the parts,

-- log measured data,

-- ascertain the machining error trend.
+- Recognize a workpiece and call the appropriate part program - Check whether all machining operations were conducted correctly - Determine infeeds for finishing - Detect and compensate tool wear - Check the workpiece geometry and sort the parts - · Log measured data - · Ascertain the machining error trend - Check whether tolerances were maintained and carry out various reactions, such as issuing an error message